-- In March 2012, the existing self-appraisal survey instrument was reviewed and expanded by Consultation Council to gather and evaluate data from the District and Colleges related to formal communications within governance committee structures (D4-05). - In early April 2012, District Consultation Council; District Council on Human Resources (DCHR); District Council on Administrative Services (DCAS); District Technical Review Workgroup (DTRW); District Council on Student Learning (DCSL); and Administrative Technology Advisory Group (ATAC) received self-appraisals electronically for completion through the Office of Administration Relations (D4-06).
+- In March 2012, the existing self-appraisal survey instrument was reviewed and expanded by the Consultation Council to gather and evaluate data from the District/Colleges related to formal communications within governance committee structures (D4-05). - In early April 2012, the Consultation Council, District Council on Human Resources (DCHR); District Council on Administrative Services (DCAS); District Technical Review Workgroup (DTRW); District Council on Student Learning (DCSL); and Administrative Technology Advisory Group (ATAC) received self-appraisals electronically for completion through the Office of Administration Relations (D4-06).
 Although council/group members were identified for distribution of the self-appraisal survey, individual member participation was conducted anonymously through SurveyMonkey.
 Council/Group members participated as follows:

-Council/Group Participating Members Total Members
+Council/Group Participating Percentage Total

+Members Members

-District Consultation Council 17 26
+District Consultation Council 17 63% 26

-DCHR 7 12
+DCHR 7 58% 12

-DCAS 6 14
+DCAS 6 43% 14

-DCSL 11 22
+DCSL 11 50% 22

-DTRW 6 14
+DTRW 6 63% 14

-ATAC 8 11
+ATAC 8 73% 11

+Total 55 56% 99
-- In late April 2012, council/group self-appraisal findings were provided to council/group chairs/co-chairs by the Office of Administrative Relations for discussion with members to ensure ongoing effectiveness and continuous improvement (D4-07). - Council/group self-appraisal findings were discussed by members of District Consultation Council; DCHR; DCAS; DCSL; DTRW; and ATAC during the period of May through September 2012.
-As evidenced by meeting notes and dialogue, council/group member identified areas of potential improvement based on self-appraisal findings as follows (D4-07): - District Consultation Council discussion resulted in consideration of using technology to eliminate the need to travel to the District Administrative Center for Consultation Council meetings, adding a standing item of "future agenda items" to Consultation

-Council agendas, expanding membership of the District Council on Planning and Accreditation (DCAP), and receiving meeting summary reports from DCAP.
+- In late April 2012, council/group self-appraisal findings were provided to council/group chairs/co-chairs by the Office of Administrative Relations for discussion with members to ensure ongoing effectiveness and continuous improvement (D4-07). - Council/group self-appraisal findings were discussed by members of the Consultation Council, District Council on Human Resources (DCHR); District Council on Administrative Services (DCAS); District Council on Student Learning (DCSL); District Technical Review Workgroup (DTRW); and Administrative Technology Advisory Group (ATAC) during the period of May through September 2012.
+As evidenced by meeting notes and dialogue, council/group member identified areas of potential improvement based on self-appraisal findings as follows (D4-07): - District Consultation Council discussion resulted in consideration of using technology to eliminate the need to travel to the District Administrative Center for Consultation Council meetings, adding a standing item of "future agenda items" to Consultation Council agendas, expanding membership of the District Council on Planning and Accreditation (DCAP), and receiving meeting summary reports from DCAP.

-- DCHR discussion results will be provided following the September 2012 DCHR meeting. - DCAS discussion resulted in a recommendation to conduct the survey mid-year and year-end or just mid-year to allow time for corrective action, if needed.
-DCAS agreed self-appraisal results were positive, accurately reflected the sentiments of the group, objectives were being met, and no change was needed in the functioning of the committee. - DTRW discussion results will be provided following the September 2012 meeting of DTRW-I, the successor body of DTRW. - DCSL discussion results will be provided following the September 2012 meeting of DTRW-SS, the successor body of DCSL. - ATAC discussion of findings resulted in committee agreement to change the frequency of meetings from monthly to bi-monthly, meeting notes will be posted on the District website and emailed to committee members, and meeting agendas will be distributed two weeks in advance to provide an opportunity for increased campus dialogue on agenda items prior to ATAC meetings.
+- DCHR discussion results will be provided following the September 27, 2012 DCHR meeting. - DCAS discussion resulted in a recommendation to conduct the survey mid-year and year-end or just mid-year to allow time for corrective action, if needed.
+DCAS agreed self-appraisal results were positive, accurately reflected the sentiments of the group, objectives were being met, and no change was needed in the functioning of the committee. - ATAC discussion of findings resulted in committee agreement to change the frequency of meetings from monthly to bi-monthly, meeting notes will be posted on the District website and emailed to committee members, and meeting agendas will be distributed two weeks in advance to provide an opportunity for increased campus dialogue on agenda items prior to ATAC meetings. - DTRW and DCSL committees were modified in purpose and membership in spring 2012.
+The newly-formed committees, District Technical Review Workgroup-Instruction (DTRW-I) and District Technical Review Workgroup-Student Services (DTRW-SS) reviewed the self-appraisal findings and agreed no changes were needed.